JamesWoolfenden/pike/README.md

 ./pike readme -o terraform -d ..\modules\aws\terraform-aws-activemq\

-This looks in the readme for the deliminators:
+This looks in the README for the delimiters:

 ```html
 <!-- BEGINNING OF PRE-COMMIT-PIKE DOCS HOOK -->